Reading time 6 Minutes

 My e-mail to the nursing service management

-Yes, heaven help us.
-They're not going to, are they?
-No, they can't, they can't...
+Yes, heaven help.
+They're not going to?
+No, that's not possible, they can't...
 Yes, they can.
 At least they think they can.

-Once again, a new employee came to me for induction.
+Once again, a new employee has been with me for induction these days.
 At least that's what I was told.
-And that's what the nurse who was to do the induction was told.
-That's what the new nurse thought too.
-And he is on the duty roster for next month as normal.
-The fact that the company doesn't want to know anything more about it today - it was just a trial period and he wasn't even scheduled to work here - fits all too well into the all too bleak overall picture.
+And that's what they told the carer who was supposed to do the induction.
+The new carer thought so too.
+And he's on the rota for next month as normal.
+The fact that the company no longer wants to know anything about it today - it was only for a taster and he wasn't even scheduled to work here - fits only too well into the all too bleak overall picture.

 Anyway, we always assumed that we would be trained and my really committed nurse, who was on duty that day, did everything he could to impart as much knowledge as possible in far too little time.
 The 2.5 hours that were scheduled still seem ridiculous and far too little in my opinion.
 The management of my care service can also spare itself the attempts to justify that this is enough time.
 Because I am the paying customer.
 And the paying client has agreed with the conclusion of the contract that new nurses will do at least one day shift and one night shift in the company of a nurse who is experienced with me.
 This was agreed for good reasons and I don't understand what the point is of suddenly wanting to have a discussion about principles again.